vaibhav50596/SmartGarbageFrontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.

+This application is deveoped using Angular version 8 and has backend in SpringBoot Java framework https://github.com/vaibhav50596/SmartGarbageBackend.
+You must have NodeJS installed on your machine in order to run this application.
+You can run this project with "ng serve" command.
+This app also uses RxJS (Reactive programming) for GET and POST API calls using HTTP Client.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.